Skip to main content

 Strengths

-• Most autonomous coding tool available.
-Plans, executes, tests, and delivers pull requests without continuous human oversight.
+• Most autonomous tool available — plans, executes, tests, and delivers pull requests without continuous human oversight.

-• Price drop from $500 to $20 per month (Core plan) made autonomous AI coding accessible to individual developers for the first time.
+• Price dropped from $500 to $20/month in April 2025, making autonomous AI coding accessible to individual developers for the first time.

-• Sandboxed environment with shell, editor, and browser means Devin can read documentation, test in real browsers, and iterate without affecting your local setup.
+• Sandboxed environment with shell, editor, and browser — can read documentation, test in real browsers, and iterate without affecting local setup.

 • Interactive Planning lets you review and approve the approach before any code is written, maintaining human oversight at the strategic level.